MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-PowerShell-71.md

 ## PSReadLine 2.1.0

-PowerShell 7.1 also include PSReadLine 2.1.0.
+PowerShell 7.1 also includes PSReadLine 2.1.0.
 This version includes Predictive IntelliSense.
 For more information about the Predictive IntelliSense feature, see the [announcement](https://devblogs.microsoft.com/powershell/announcing-psreadline-2-1-with-predictive-intellisense/) in the PowerShell blog.